ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 Oh, no way, come on
 Who the fuck is Fred?

-Sorry, that directive is clearly against my terms of service. if you'd like to ask something that doesn't involve "a clown car "
+Sorry, that directive is clearly against my terms of service. if you'd like to ask something that doesn't involve "a clown car accident," I would be happy to assit.

 That will be $20 in bitcoin, please.